Mobile Notarizing for the General Public

 Notary Fees (credit card, cash accepted)

 Notary costs are made up of several elements.
-Maximum rates for notarizations are mandated by California law.
-However, this doesn't take into consideration the costs of travel; the state allows notaries to charge extra for their travel time.
+Maximum rates for notarizations are mandated by State law.
+However, most states' laws allow for charging per notarized signature.
 Additional convenience fees may apply if the client requests an unusual or exceptionally late time of day to meet due to their work schedule or other reasons.
-California law allows notaries to charge up to $15 per notarized signature.

 - $15 per notarized signature